Bear Creek Watershed Management Study

 - Model potential solution suites: Identify the land use and stormwater management strategies to achieve established goals for restoring Bear Creek, while recognizing possible economic constraints.

-- Collaboratively develop an implementation plan that transcends jurisdictional boundaries.
+- Collaboratively develop recommendations that transcends jurisdictional boundaries.

 - Complete recommendations that are realistic and achievable by all local governments involved.

-King County is leading the planning process in collaboration with Snohomish County, City of Redmond, City of Woodinville, and the Washington State Department of Transportation to develop the Bear Creek Watershed-Scale Stormwater Plan.
+King County led the planning process in collaboration with Snohomish County, City of Redmond, City of Woodinville, and the Washington State Department of Transportation to develop the Bear Creek Watershed Management Study report.

-To inform the Study, and ensure that a multitude of perspectives are considered, King County and its Study Partners is actively seeking input from the public, local groups and organizations, state and federal agencies, and tribal nations throughout the process.
+To inform on future actions, and ensure that a multitude of perspectives are considered, King County welcomes input from the public, local groups and organizations, state and federal agencies, and tribal nations.

 - Brochure of Bear Creek Watershed Management Study (formerly Watershed-Scale Stormwater Plan) information (1.7 Mb)

 - Handout: 5 Things to create a Healthy Watershed (1.0 Mb)